James Chadwick: Tube Alloys and the MAUD Report

 A special subcommittee of the Committee for the Scientific Survey of Air Warfare (CSSAW), known as the MAUD Committee, was created to investigate the matter further.
-It was chaired by Sir George Thomson and its original membership included Chadwick, along with Mark Oliphant, John Cockcroft and Philip Moon.
+It was chaired by George Paget Thomson, and its original membership included Chadwick, along with Mark Oliphant, John Cockcroft, and Philip Moon.
 While other teams investigated uranium enrichment techniques, Chadwick's team at Liverpool concentrated on determining the nuclear cross section of uranium-235.
 By April 1941, it had been experimentally confirmed that the critical mass of uranium-235 might be 8 kg or less.
 His research into such matters was complicated by all-but-incessant Luftwaffe bombings of the environs of his Liverpool lab; the windows were blown out so often that they were replaced by cardboard.

 In July 1941, Chadwick was chosen to write the final draft of the MAUD Report, which, when presented by Vannevar Bush to President Franklin D. Roosevelt in October 1941, inspired the U.S. government to pour millions of dollars into the pursuit of an atom bomb.
 When George B. Pegram and Harold Urey visited Britain to see how the project, now known as Tube Alloys, was going, Chadwick was able to tell them: "I wish I could tell you that the bomb is not going to work, but I am 90 per cent sure that it will."

 In a recent book about the Bomb project, Graham Farmelo wrote that "Chadwick did more than any other scientist to give Churchill the Bomb. ...
 Chadwick was tested almost to the breaking point."
 So worried that he could not sleep, Chadwick resorted to sleeping pills, which he continued to take for most of his remaining years.
 Chadwick later said that he realised that "a nuclear bomb was not only possible—it was inevitable.
 Sooner or later these ideas could not be peculiar to us.
 Everybody would think about them before long, and some country would put them into action".
 Sir Hermann Bondi suggested that it was fortunate that Chadwick, not Rutherford, was the doyen of UK physics at the time, as the latter's prestige might otherwise have overpowered Chadwick's interest in "looking forward" to the Bomb's prospects.